Cosmic Vine: High abundance of massive galaxies and dark matter halos in a forming cluster at z=3.44: Data and methodology

 \subsection{Quiescent galaxy selection}

-We classify quiescent galaxies as galaxies that either fulfil the rest-frame UVJ colour criteria from \citet{Williams2009} (\cref{fig:uvj_red_sequence}-left), or have a specific star formation rate (${\rm sSFR}={\rm SFR}/M_\ast$) of $\log({\rm sSFR_{\rm 84th}}/{\rm yr^{-1}})<-10.3$ ($\sim1.8\,{\rm dex}$ below the star-forming main sequence at $z=3.44$, \citealt{Schreiber2015}).
-The adopted sSFR limit is conservative compared to the criterion of \citet{Carnall2023}, which would be $\log({\rm sSFR_{50th}}/{\rm yr^{-1}})<-10.0$ at the redshift of the Cosmic Vine.
-We present the results in \cref{sec:qg_res}.
-We note that while the completeness limit of quiescent galaxies is likely fainter than the SFG completeness limit \citep[e.g.,][]{Weaver2022COSMOS2020}, the faintest QG member is 2 mag brighter than the SFG completeness limit in F444W.
-Further, the least massive QG is 1 dex more massive than the SFG stellar mass completeness limit, where the difference in COSMOS2020 is at most 0.5 dex \citep{Weaver2022COSMOS2020}.
+We classified quiescent galaxies as galaxies that either fulfil the rest-frame UVJ colour criteria from \citet[as detailed in our \cref{fig:uvj_red_sequence} (left)]{Williams2009} or that have an 84th percentile posterior specific star formation rate (${\rm sSFR}={\rm SFR}/M_\ast$) of $\log({\rm sSFR_{\rm 84th}}/{\rm yr^{-1}})<-10.3$ ($\sim1.8\,{\rm dex}$ below the star-forming main sequence at $z=3.44$, \citealt{Schreiber2015}).
+The adopted sSFR limit is conservative, compared to the criterion of \citet{Carnall2023}, (${\rm \log(sSFR/yr^{-1})}<0.2/t_{\rm H}$, where $t_{\rm H}$ is the age of the Universe at $z=3.44$), which would be $\log({\rm sSFR_{50th}}/{\rm yr^{-1}})<-10.0$ at the redshift of the Cosmic Vine.
+We present the results in Sect. \ref{sec:qg_res}.
+We note that while the completeness limit of quiescent galaxies is likely fainter than the SFG completeness limit \citep[e.g.][]{Weaver2022COSMOS2020}, the faintest QG member is 2 mag brighter than the SFG completeness limit in F444W.
+Furthermore, the least massive QG is 1 dex more massive than the SFG stellar mass completeness limit, where the difference in COSMOS2020 is at most 0.5 dex \citep{Weaver2022COSMOS2020}.

-\subsection{Dark Matter halo mass estimates}
+\subsection{Dark matter halo mass estimates}